 Your body needs plenty of calcium and vitamin D to make bone.
 Unless your doctor is sure that you have an adequate intake of calcium and have enough vitamin D, they will often prescribe calcium and vitamin D supplements in addition to one of the above drugs.

-NB: Strontium ranelate has previously been used for treating osteoporosis.
-Research has recently shown that risks of this treatment may be worse than the benefits.
-For this reason the European Medicines agency has recommended that this medicine is no longer used.
+This is also used for treating osteoporosis.
+Research has recently shown that risks of this treatment may be worse than the benefits for some patients.
+For this reason the European Medicines agency has recommended that this medicine is only used if the patient is unable to take other types of prevention medicines.
+The patient should also have low risk of cardiovascular problems.

 Other measures are also important